bradcj/bradcj/README.md

 Interested in all things technology!

 - 🔭 I’m currently working as a Software Engineer at Fidelity Investments
-- 🌱 I’m currently learning offensive Cybersecurity
+- 🌱 I’m currently learning agentic AI development
-- ⚡ Fun fact: I have been playing the drums for over 12 years! 🥁
+- ⚡ Fun fact: I have been playing the drums for over 14 years! 🥁

 <br>